Low-GI (glycaemic index) foods are digested more slowly and result in a smaller increase in blood sugar and insulin than high-GI foods.

 Additionally, it has been proposed that resistant starch may help with weight management as it has a lower energy density and may help promote satiety.

 So where do you find resistant starch?
-Resistant starch has been categorized into 5 different types:
+Resistant starch has been categorized into five different types:

 Type 1: Called physically inaccessible starch because it is bound in the fibrous cells walls and is found in foods such as coarsely ground or whole-kernel grains (quinoa, whole grain barley), seeds (pumpkin, flax), and legumes (chickpeas, lima beans).